-To really understand proper stretching, we talked with fitness expert Will Torres of New York City’s Will Space, an elite movement studio.
+We talked with fitness expert Will Torres of New York City’s Will Space, an elite movement studio, to help us understand the hidden benefits of stretching and what makes it so important.

 “We are constantly researching fitness methods,” says Torres.
 “But we’re finding that no matter how fit our clients were, they were still getting injured from time to time.
 They’d tweak this or that and we’d send them to a physical therapist.”